Request Info > Apply > Visit Us >

 NumberTitleCreditsStartEndBlock

-Third Year Clinical Training Practicum1TBDTBD
+Third Year Clinical Training PracticumTBATBA

 Consciousness-BasedSM education was developed by the University’s founder, Maharishi Mahesh Yogi, so that students not only gain professional skills and knowledge in different fields of life but also develop themselves from within to unfold their full potential.
 Self-exploration is at the heart of an MIU education.
 By directly experiencing your innermost nature through the Transcendental Meditation® technique, you can easily connect each discipline to your own life, and see the underlying unity of all knowledge.
 In every course at MIU, in addition to learning the knowledge of the subject, you will explore the connection of that knowledge with consciousness – your innermost Self.

 Transcendental Meditation is a simple, natural, effortless procedure to develop students’ full creative potential from within and to improve the overall quality of life.
 Extensive published research has found that regular TM practice reduces stress, promotes integrated brain functioning, increases creativity and intelligence, and enhances learning ability and academic performance.
 For these reasons, all students are required to practice the TM technique each day for about 20 minutes in the morning and afternoon.
 Online students are required to learn Transcendental Meditation before their academic program begins.
-For those without a local TM center, students can learn TM during the orientation session.

 You’ll also learn two simple and effective methods for creating and maintaining a balanced state of health and gaining maximum benefit from your TM practice: